 Still, GPU-based malware needs access to your CPU to operate.
 Fortunately, accessing the CPU leaves traces that host-security systems can detect.

 Using high-quality security software can help you detect and deal with GPU malware.

-On Windows, scanning your computer using the pre-installed Virus & Threat Protection feature can help you eliminate the malware.
+Scanning your computer using the pre-installed Virus & Threat Protection feature on Windows can help you eliminate the malware.

 You can also reduce the likelihood of your computer being infected with GPU malware by always turning on the following Windows Security protection features: